Prince of Stride: Stage play

-On Dengeki Spring festivals 2016, it was announced Prince of Stride would receive a five-episode stage play adaptation called Prince of Stride THE LIVE STAGE.
+During Dengeki Spring festival 2016, it was announced Prince of Stride would receive a five-episode stage play adaptation called Prince of Stride THE LIVE STAGE.
 The plays will feature actors trained in parkour, and they will run on stage and throughout the seating area while a wind effect blows through the audience.

-The four-episode will adapted based novel story while episode 5 is original story taking one year after end of summer 2017.
+The first four episodes will adapt the novel story while episode 5 is an original story taking place one year after the end of summer 2017.

-The episode 5 story depicted a mysterious man named Isamu Isurugi who also Joe's rivals in the past created a team Stride for participated in America.
-He recruit several students from different schools both current and graduated stride members including Yuri, Reiji, and Takeru.
-This is creating conflicted Takeru to choose pursuing his dream or stay with Riku and Nana.
-Reiji, Shizuma, Yuri, Toya, and Tomoe learning about this decided asking Joe to creating his own team and challenge Isamu team to compete a stride battle including Nana and Riku to join his stride team and fixing their strained friendship.
+The episode 5 story depicted a mysterious man named Isamu Isurugi, who was Joe's rival in the past and created a Stride team to participate in America.
+He recruited students from different schools, both current and graduated stride members, including Yuri, Reiji, and Takeru.
+This created conflict, forcing Takeru to choose between pursuing his dream or staying with Riku and Nana.
+Upon learning of this, Reiji, Shizuma, Yuri, Toya, and Tomoe asked Joe to create his own team and challenge the Isamu team to a stride battle.
+Nana and Riku joined his stride team, fixing their strained friendship.